Till, bruised and bitten to the bone

 - In at least one manuscript on personal combat from the Middle Ages the author listed weapons in a sort of Rock-Paper-Scissors fashion.
 The halberd was listed as the best weapon of all and no surprise, all polearms combine several ways of hurting people (facetiously described by one historian as 'prodding, slicing, hacking and thumping') with a 6-foot reach, halberds combine all of them into one nasty package.

 - Oda Nobunaga's favoured weapon on the battlefield was the nagamaki◊, which is similar to a katana with a handle as long as the blade, apart from it counts as a polearm, not a sword.
+This places it "in between" the katana and the naginata, with longer reach than a sword but more close-range maneuverability than a full-length spear.

 - The Chinese had a large variety of polearms.
 Students of Chinese martial arts are generally encouraged to start with the staff and spear when learning weapons, as they are considered to be the best for training body coordination, since a practitioner must utilize all parts of their body in equal amounts of complexity in order to properly wield the weapon.
 Some schools may go as far as making them compulsory before learning other weapons.